Tax year 2018-19

 Health and social work: sub-sectors

 The following sections include a detailed case study of employees in the health and social work sector.
-This is intended as an example of the information included in the interactive dashboard, and the analysis possible using the underlying data published here.
+This is intended as an example of the information included in the interactive dashboard (opens in a new tab), and the analysis possible using the underlying data published here.

 Health and social work sub-sectors